2026 World Cup: NFF Issues Update on Case Against DR Congo As FIFA Verdict Looms

 - The Nigeria Football Federation has issued an update about its ongoing petition against DR Congo

-- Nigeria alleged that DR Congo deceived FIFA into approving the national switch of some of their players
+- Nigeria alleged that the country deceived FIFA into approving the national switch of some players

 - The NFF wants the Leopards kicked out of the intercontinental playoff for the 2026 FIFA World Cup

-The Nigeria Football Federation (NFF) has provided an update about its ongoing petition against the Democratic Republic of Congo with FIFA.
+The Nigeria Football Federation (NFF) has provided an update about its ongoing petition filed with FIFA against the Democratic Republic of Congo.

 Source: Twitter

-As noted by FIFA, DR Congo will face the winner of the semi-final clash between Jamaica and New Caledonia in the intercontinental playoffs final.
+As reported by FIFA, DR Congo will face the winner of the semi-final clash between Jamaica and New Caledonia in the final of the intercontinental playoffs.

-Nigeria submitted a petition to FIFA disputing DR Congo's spot, citing the ineligibility of six Congolese players despite FIFA clearing their nationality switch.
+Nigeria submitted a petition to FIFA disputing DR Congo's spot, citing the ineligibility of six Congolese players despite their nationality switch being confirmed.

 Former Manchester United defender Aaron Wan-Bissaka, who played a crucial role against Nigeria, was top of the list, as he still holds his British passport.

-Super Eagles' post after losing to DR Congo.
+See the Super Eagles' X post after losing to DR Congo below.

 NFF issues update on DR Congo case